mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 Minion and sentry projectiles will have to have `Projectile.DamageType = DamageClass.Summon;` (in case of minions, in addition to `Projectile.minion = true;`).

+With the inclusion of throwing damage, thrown weapons/damage class bonuses will go from `thrown` to `Throwing` for example `Player.GetCritChance(DamageClass.Throwing)`.

 Accessories giving damage bonuses are changed from `player.minionDamage += 0.1f;` to `Player.GetDamage(DamageClass.Summon) += 0.1f;`.

 ### Equip Textures